 Rapidly progressive glomerulonephritis

 The following renal syndromes frequently mimic the early stages of acute GN:

 Among the Nephritic Spectrum Diseases

-With timely and avid treatment, pauci-immune GN usually remits (75% cases).
+With timely and avid treatment, pauci-immune GN usually remits (75% of cases).
 But if left untreated, it carries a very poor prognosis.